 His interests include visual manifestations of indigenous governance, Pre-Columbian architecture and urbanism, global interactions of the sixteenth and seventeenth century including colonial and post-colonial visual strategies, the Open Churches of Sixteenth Century Mexico, the Habsburg empire and museum studies.
 He has traveled extensively throughout the American and European continents and is an experienced Tufts Travel-Learn host.

-Raised in Germany and in Ethiopia, Dr. Hasselblatt came to the US on a Fulbright Scholarship.
-Since earning a Ph.D. from Caltech, he has been a Professor of Mathematics at Tufts, with occasional research appointments in Marseille, Paris, Tokyo and Zürich.
-He publishes extensively and has served as Department Chair and as Associate Provost of the University.
-Born on the North Sea coast, his travels as lecturer, researcher, singer, tourist, and faculty host have taken him from 66˚ North to 55˚ south: to Africa, Asia, the Middle East, the Americas, and across Europe.
-On this trip he will discuss how language, religion and migrations divide and connect the parts of this region and other areas of Europe.
+Raised in Germany and Ethiopia, Dr. Hasselblatt came to study in Maryland on a Fulbright Scholarship.
+Since earning a Ph.D. from Caltech, he has been a Professor of Mathematics at Tufts.
+Now a much-cited researcher, Secretary of the American Mathematical Society, erstwhile department chair and Associate Provost, he has lived in Somerville, Berlin, Addis Abeba, Pasadena, Göttingen, Stade, Washington, Zürich, Marseille, Paris, Tokyo and Strasbourg.
+His travels as lecturer, researcher, singer, tourist, and faculty host have taken him to Africa, Asia, the Middle East, the Americas, New Zealand, and across Europe.

 Yannis M. Ioannides joined the Tufts faculty in September 1995 as the Max and Herta Neubauer Chair and Professor in Economics.
 He received his BS from the National Technical University, Athens, Greece, and his MS and Ph.D. both from Stanford University.
 A corresponding member of the Academy of Athens, Professor Ioannides has taught in several US universities and held visiting appointments at the London School of Economics.
 He teaches courses in economic growth, social economics, and the economics of the European Union.
 He also conducts research on the economics of housing and on ancient Hellenic urbanization (especially in connection with the invention of coinage and the development of literacy.)
 He has published several books and numerous scientific articles.
 He has had a side interest in Medieval and Modern Greek Studies throughout his career and has chaired the Greek Study Group, Center for European Studies, Harvard University.
 He has lectured widely on Greece and the European Debt crisis, and writes regularly in the Greek press on topics of general interest.

-Shafik Islam is Professor of Civil and Environmental Engineering and Professor of Water Diplomacy at the Fletcher School.
-He is Director of the Water Diplomacy Program and Director of Data-Driven Decision Making @ Tufts.
+Shafik Islam is a Professor of Civil and Environmental Engineering and Professor of Water Diplomacy at the Fletcher School.
+He is the Director of the Water Diplomacy Program and Director of Data-Driven Decision Making @ Tufts.
 His research group works on the availability, access, and allocation of water within the context of climate challenges, health, data-driven decision-making, and diplomacy.
 His research and practice have been featured in numerous media outlets including the BBC World Service, Voice of America, Boston Globe, Huffington Post, Nature, and Yale E360.
-On this departure, Professor Islam will discuss how water has shaped the culture, policy, and politics in this region of the world.
+More information is here and here.
+As we explore this diverse landscape, Professor Islam will delve into the intricate relationship between water and Indian society, discovering how rivers like the sacred Ganges shape both the physical and spiritual realms of this dynamic nation.

 Dan Jay is Professor of Developmental Molecular and Chemical Biology and Adjunct Professor of Drawing and Painting at the School of the Museum of Fine Arts, Boston.
 He recently served as the Dean of the School of Graduate Biomedical Sciences.
 Dan earned his Ph.D. in Biochemistry and Molecular Biology, was a junior fellow in the Harvard Society of Fellows and a John L. Loeb Associate Professor of the Natural Sciences all at Harvard University.
 He has published extensively on neuroscience and cancer biology.
 He is also an active artist making works at the art-science interface and has exhibited and lectured internationally on the art-science interface.
 Byzantium/ Constantinople/ Istanbul is the center of the world.
 It was the Center of the Eastern Roman Empire, its capital when Rome became Christian and the major western terminus for the Silk Trade Route.
 On this trip, Dan Jay will explore the history, art and science of this great city from the perspective of the meeting of ideas from east and west.